mirrexagon/commboard/README.md

 ## Grouping
 By default, all cards are displayed without any grouping.

 Cards can be arranged grouped by a single category.
 This is like treating the category as a Kanban board and the values as columns.

-While grouping is active:
-- Any cards without the selected category are hidden.
+While grouping is active, any cards without the selected category are hidden.
-- Cards can be dragged between columns.

 Cards can have multiple tags with the same category and different values.
 This will make a card show in two different columns when cards are grouped by that category.
 They are the same card, so updates to one will be reflected in the other.

-However, dragging an instance of a multiply-columned card to a differen column will only modify the tag corresponding to the column it was dragged from.
-A multiply-columned card instance cannot be dragged into a column that another instance is occupying.